-Nissan introduced the Figaro design at the 1989 Tokyo Motor Show with a marketing tag of ‘’Back to the Future’’.
+The Nissan Figaro was introduced and designed at the 1989 Tokyo Motor Show with the marketing tag ‘’Back to the Future’’.
 The car finally broke cover to the world as a limited edition luxury car in the year 1991.
 Pre-sale demand for the retro-classic in Japan was so high it forced Nissan to sell the car through a lottery system.

 The Figaro is a two-door roadster, with a turbocharged engine and manufactured as a fixed profile convertible.
 Since then the car has become more of a modern-day classic with the looks of a car from the 1950s yet equipped with all the modern-day luxuries.